OfficeDev/open-xml-docs/docs/how-to-retrieve-a-list-of-the-hidden-worksheets-in-a-spreadsheet.md

 You can use the **GetHiddenSheets** method, which is shown in the following code, to retrieve a list of the hidden worksheets in a workbook.
-The <span class="keyword">GetHiddenSheets</span> method accepts a single parameter, a string that indicates the path of the file that you want to examine.
+The **GetHiddenSheets** method accepts a single parameter, a string that indicates the path of the file that you want to examine.